4dvn/MouseTrap/README.md

 msfconsole -r unicorn.rc
 ```
 ## Execution
+For this payload to work, the victim must have admin privileges on their device.
 In order to optimize the speed of the payload, I created a web server on my local machine that the script downloads the Powershell payload from and executes.
 It is not necessary; however, recommended.
 In order for the script to install the payload, edit the `<LHOST>` in my `nofirewallallhack` file with your machine's IP address.
 When I tested the attack, both my machine and the victim's were on the same local network.
 Once the webserver is up and running with the Powershell payload, execute the command:
 ```
 sudo jackit --script nofirewallallhack
 ```